An Extension of Cook's Elastic Cipher: Extension of the elastic cipher

 \subsection{Our proposal}

 Our proposal is to consider an elastic cipher $E_1$ working with fixed length messages (as it was a block cipher), and apply iteratively the elastic extension to it.
-We can define a cycle of an elastic cipher exactly as a cycle for a block cipher: \begin{definition} The \emph{cycle $C_{1i}$ of an elastic cipher $E_1$}, with $i=0..r_1/2-1$, is a Boolean function made of the least, over any key, number of consecutive $E_1$'s rounds such that each bit of $C_{1i}$ output is a function of at least two input bits. \end{definition}

-Now we are ready to construct $E_2$, $E_3$, ..., $E_n$, simply by iterating the previous process.
-The first round function of $E_2$ looks like Fig.\ref{fig4}, whose notation is explained in the following lines: \begin{itemize} \item the subscripts $A,B,Y$ indicate respectively the $L$ leftmost, the $L$ second leftmost and the $Y$ rightmost bits of the input $P$ or of the key $K$. \item $R_{ki}(.)$ is the round function of $E_k$ used in round $i$ of $E_k$. \item $C_{ki}(.)$ is the cycle function of $E_k$ used as round function in round $i$ of $E_{k+1}$. \item $K_X$ is a portion of bits of the key $K$, where $X=[i..j]$ indicates a set of indexes.
-In Fig.\ref{fig4} we have: $A=[0..L-1]$, $B=[L..2L-1]$, $Y=[2L..2L+y-1]$. \item $P_A^i$ is the portion $A$ of the input of the $i+1$\-th round, or equivalently the output of the $i$\-th round.
+We can define a cycle of an elastic cipher exactly as a cycle for a block cipher: \begin{definition} The \emph{cycle $C_{1i}$ of an elastic cipher $E_1$}, with $i=0,\ldots,r_1/2-1$, is a vectorial Boolean function made of the least, over any key, number of consecutive $E_1$'s rounds such that each bit of $C_{1i}$ output is a function at least two input bits. \end{definition} Now we are ready to construct $E_2$, $E_3$, ..., $E_n$, simply by iterating the previous process.
+The first round function of $E_2$ looks like Fig.\ref{fig4}, whose notation is explained in the following lines: \begin{itemize} \item the subscripts $A,B,Y$ indicate respectively the $L$ leftmost, the $L$ second leftmost and the $Y$ rightmost bits of the input $P$ or of the key $K$. \item $R_{ki}$ is the round function of $E_k$ used in round $i$ of $E_k$. \item $C_{ki}$ is the cycle function of $E_k$ used as round function in round $i$ of $E_{k+1}$. \item $K_X$ is a portion of bits of the key $K$, where $X=[i,\ldots,j]$ indicates a set of indexes.
+In Fig.\ref{fig4} we have: $A=[0,\ldots,L-1]$, $B=[L,\ldots,2L-1]$, $Y=[2L,\ldots,2L+y-1]$. \item $P_A^i$ is the portion $A$ of the input of the $i+1$\-th round, or equivalently the output of the $i$\-th round.
 Similarly for $P_B^i$ and $P_Y^i$. \end{itemize}

-\subsubsection{Some Terminology.}
+\subsubsection{Some terminology}